RobDavenport/Game-Design/Projects/Concept/Untitled.md

 Plot:
 Player is an engineer and pilot for a struggling mech developer.
 They need to validate their latest creation and gain sponsorships to survive in the difficult market.

+Hades-Like upgrade system:
+Gain sponsorship ranking after each battle, which adds upgrades to the possible upgrade menu.
+Players can only accumulate a limited number of sponsors